particle-iot/docs/src/content/hardware/decision-guides/electron-2-vs-som-decision-guide.md

 Particle devices with cellular modems with only 2G and 3G have already been deprecated.
 The [LTE Cat 1](#lte-cat-1) devices above can also 2G/3G fallback.

+For additional information, see the [2G/3G sunset](/reference/discontinued/cellular/2g-3g-sunset/) page.

 ### Other technologies

 #### 5G